Point of Sale

 A good response includes evidence – maybe through an example – of a time when they went above and beyond expectations to make sure a guest had a great experience.

-What to look for in the applicant’s response:
+Here’s what you should be looking for in the applicant’s response:

 Consider your own management style and compare that to their answer.